 In the left pane, select Workspace.
 From the Workspace drop-down, select Create > Notebook.

 In the Create Notebook dialog box, enter a name for the notebook.
 Select Scala as the language, and then select the Spark cluster that you created earlier.

 Copy and paste the following code block into the first cell, but don't run this code yet.

 This code block directly accesses the Data Lake Gen2 endpoint by using OAuth, but there are other ways to connect the Databricks workspace to your Data Lake Storage Gen2 account.
-For example, you could mount the file system by using OAuth or use a direct access with Shared Key.
+For example, you could mount the container by using OAuth or use a direct access with Shared Key.

 To see examples of these approaches, see the Azure Data Lake Storage Gen2 article on the Azure Databricks Website.